You don’t get any bigger, or better, than Ultimate Sportsbike.

 GSX-R1000R and Kawasaki ZX-10RR – both cracking road bikes in their own right, even if they aren’t quite as cutting edge as the competition.

 If a job’s worth doing, it’s worth doing right, which is why we’ve gone to the lengths we have to put this mammoth superbike test together.
 It’s the ultimate test of the ultimate bikes on the road, on the track, on the dyno, and even on the scales.
-We’ve left no stone unturned in our quest to find the very best sportsbike money can buy in 2020.Enjoy more Fast Bikes reading in the four-weekly magazine.
+We’ve left no stone unturned in our quest to find the very best sportsbike money can buy in 2020.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.